DrFuturo/CyberDisto-VST3-v0.9-Beta/README.md

 - 🌟 Full Version: Available exclusively on [Patreon](https://www.patreon.com/YourPatreonPage).
 Support the developer and get access to all features!
 - 🧪 Beta Version: Available here on GitHub.
 A taste of the cyber-future, but with limited features.

-## 🚀 Installation: Hack the Planet (or just your audio)
+## 🚀 Installation: Hack the Planet (or just your audio) - Windows 64-bit only, MacOS version will come later!

+### System Requirements

+- A 64-bit Windows PC that hasn't achieved sentience (yet)
+- 64-bit DAW compatible with VST3 plugins
+- Windows 10 or later (64-bit version)
+- At least 4GB of RAM (8GB recommended for maximum reality distortion)

+### Installation Steps

+1. **Download**:
-1. Download the latest build from our totally-not-suspicious underground data haven (or Patreon for full version)
+   - Full Version: Grab the latest 64-bit build from our [Patreon page](https://www.patreon.com/YourPatreonPage).
-2. Inject it into your DAW's plugin folder
-3. Boot up your rig and pray to the machine spirits
+   - Beta Version: Download the latest 64-bit release from the [GitHub Releases page](https://github.com/YourUsername/CyberDisto/releases).

+2. **Extract**: Unzip the downloaded file to a temporary location.
+Don't be alarmed if your computer starts speaking in binary.

+3. **Install**:
+   - Locate the `.vst3` file in the extracted folder.
+   - Copy this file to your 64-bit VST3 plugins folder.
+The standard location is:
+     - `C:\Program Files\Common Files\VST3`
+   - If your DAW uses a custom VST folder, refer to its documentation for the correct location.

+4. **DAW Integration**:
+   - Restart your 64-bit DAW if it was open during installation.
+   - Most DAWs will scan for new plugins on startup.
+If not, you may need to manually scan or add the plugin folder in your DAW's preferences.
-4. Locate CyberDisto in your plugin list (Hint: It's the one causing visual glitches)
+   - CyberDisto should now appear in your DAW's plugin list under "Effects" or "Distortion".

-5. Slap it on a track and watch your waveforms cry silicon tears
+5. **Start Distorting**: Slap CyberDisto on a track and watch your waveforms cry 64-bit silicon tears.

+If you encounter any issues during installation, please reach out to Extra Terra.

+Note:
+- CyberDisto is currently available only for 64-bit Windows systems.
+- Mac and Linux versions are in development.
+Stay tuned for updates!

 ## 🕶️ Usage: Navigating the Digital Wasteland